cms-tau-pog/TauIDSFs/README.md

 ```

 ### pT-dependent SFs

+***Dericated for UL MC - use DM and pT-dependent SFs instead!***
+The embedded scale factors still follow the old prescriptions for pT or DM binned SFs so these instructions still apply in this case

 The pT-dependent SFs are provided as `TF1` functions.
 For example, to obtain those for the medium WP of the `'DeepTau2017v2p1VSjet'` discriminator for 2016, use
 ```